caprover/caprover-website/content/README.md

 1. Copy `content/en/` to `content/<locale>/` and translate all three surfaces:
    `docs/`, `website.json`, and `docs-ui.json`.
 2. Preserve documentation paths and frontmatter IDs.
-Preserve all homepage and documentation UI keys.
+Preserve all website and documentation UI catalog keys.
 Values ending in `.key` or `.status` must remain equal to their English values.
+Record locale-specific terminology in `content/glossaries/<locale>.md` when a shared decision is useful.
 3. Import its website catalog and register it in `messagesByLocale` in `homepage/i18n/messages.ts`.
-4. Add thin localized route files and a locale layout under `homepage/app/(<language>)/<locale>/`, following the existing Spanish route group.
+4. Mirror `homepage/app/(spanish)/` as a new locale route group.
+Copy its `layout.tsx` at the group root, then mirror the `es-ES/` route tree under `<locale>/`, including the homepage, comparison hub, and Coolify, Dokploy, and Dokku comparison pages.
+Replace every hardcoded `es-ES` value in the copied files with the new locale.
 5. Add the completed locale to `content/locales.json` with its public path prefix.
 Metadata, sitemap entries, composition, and route smoke coverage are derived from this manifest.
 6. Run the full validation sequence below before publishing the locale.

 The locale switcher reads enabled locales from `content/locales.json`.
 Verify font coverage, translated metadata, documentation links, `hreflang` values, and